KosarAsadii/Linear_Regression/README.md

-# Linear Regression Model for Salary Prediction
+# Linear Regression Using Gradient Descent

 This project implements a linear regression model to predict salaries based on years of experience using PyTorch and Scikit-learn.
 The project is modularized to ensure maintainability, scalability, and readability.